-Throughout each semester, students in Years 7 to 9 will receive Progressive Reporting data consisting of letter grades for major assessment tasks as they are assessed.
+Throughout each semester, students in Years 7 to 9 will receive Progressive Reporting data consisting of a percentage or total mark grade for major assessment tasks as they are assessed.
 This data will appear on the portal in the same place as a student's Interim and Semester Reporting files.